 Council can issue an on-the-spot fine or a Direction Notice for nuisance residential noise.
-A Direction Notice details the offence and timeframe the offender has to fix the problem.
-If a Direction Notice is not complied with, Council may prosecute the offender in severe cases.
+A Direction Notice will detail the offence and the timeframe the offender has to fix the problem.
+If the Direction Notice is not complied with, Council may issue an on-the-spot fine or prosecute the offender in severe cases.

 Commercial and industrial premises